arikrupnik/ardupilot-config/README.md

 ### Bixler

 The first airframe I'm working with is a Bixler v2.
-It is a vary stable, easy to tune aircraft.
+It is a very stable, easy to tune aircraft.
 My setup is:

 * [Holybro Pixhawk4 Mini](http://www.holybro.com/product/pixhawk4-mini/)